 Construction hazardous substances: Solvents

-Solvents, also known as VOCs (volatile organic compounds), are used in many construction products such as paints, thinners and glues.
-Potentially harmful solvents include toluene, xylene, white spirit, acetone and ethyl acetate.
+Solvents, often known as VOCs (volatile organic compounds), are used to dissolve or dilute other substances and can be found in many construction products such as paints, paint strippers, thinners and glues.
+Potentially harmful solvents include dichloromethane (DCM), also known as methylene chloride, toluene, xylene, white spirit, acetone and ethyl acetate.
 Certain tasks, such as spraying, can produce very high exposures.
 This page tells you how to control these risks and why.

 What you must do

-The Control of Substances Hazardous to Health (COSHH) Regulations says you must protect against the risks from hazardous solvents.
+The Control of Substances Hazardous to Health (COSHH) Regulations say you must protect against the risks from hazardous solvents.
 Follow the Assess, Control and Review model.
 Pay particular attention to:

 Identify and assess: Identify tasks where potentially harmful solvent containing products will be used.
+Consider whether it is possible to eliminate the use of solvent by using an alternative method or solvent-free product, such as water-based paint.
 Consider:

 - Who - think about your employees.
 Who is using products containing solvents, particularly organic types?
 Is anyone else likely to be around who might be affected by the work you are doing?

-- What – which product are you using?
+- What - which product are you using?
 What solvents are in it and how much?
 The higher the solvent content, the greater the risk.
-Check how volatile the solvent is – does it evaporate quickly at ‘room’ temperature?
+The risk is also greater for solvents that are more toxic, and those that produce more vapour. - Be aware that many solvents can produce a lot of vapour even at room temperature.
 Consider the overall effect if there is more than one solvent involved.
 This may be additive or, in some cases, greater than the sum of the individual effects.
 Look at the packaging and safety data sheet.
-Are there any other substances hazardous to health like isocyanates in the product..
+Are there any other substances hazardous to health like isocyanates overview in the product..

-- How – think about how you will do the work, how long it will take and the volume of solvents you are using.
-For example, there can be a big difference between painting using a brush and a spray gun.
+- How - think about how you will do the work, how long it will take and the volume of solvents you are using.
+For example, there can be a big difference in exposure between painting using a brush compared to using a spray gun.
 Spraying will put more solvents into the air and use more paint in a shorter time.

-- using products containing little or no organic solvents – eg ‘water’ based paints
+- using products containing little or no organic solvents such as 'water' based paints

-- avoiding products containing more harmful solvents – eg those classed as sensitisers
+- avoiding products containing more harmful solvents such as those classed as sensitisers

 - whether you need to spray products with significant solvent levels.
-This causes more vapour to get into the air than using a brush or roller
+This causes more solvent to get into the air than using a brush or roller

 - preventing unnecessary solvent evaporation by using the minimum amount for the job - keep lids on containers and use sealed containers for solvent -contaminated waste.
 Do not leave solvent-contaminated rags lying around